 On August 10, 2017, the Company entered into a consulting agreement, retroactive to May 16, 2017, with a certain consultant, pursuant to which the consultant agreed to provide certain consulting and business advisory services in exchange for a \$310,000 junior subordinated convertible note.
 The maturity date of the August 10, 2017 Convertible Note was August 2019 and is currently past due (see Note 8).
 The note accrues interest at a rate of 10% per annum and is convertible into common stock at the lesser of \$750 or 65% of the three lowest trades in the ten trading days prior to the conversion.
 The note was fully earned upon signing the agreement and matures on August 10, 2019.
 The Company accrued \$155,000 related to this expense at June 30, 2017 and recorded the remaining \$155,000 related to this expense in fiscal year 2018.
 Upon an event of default, principal and accrued interest will become immediately due and payable under the note.
 Additionally, upon an event of default, at the election of the holder, the note would accrue interest at a default interest rate of 18% per annum or the highest rate of interest permitted by law.
-The consulting agreement had a three-month term and expired on August 16, 2017.
+The consultant converted at a three-month term and expired on August 16, 2017.
 An aggregate total of \$578,212 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
-During the year ended June 30, 2018, the consultant converted an \$140,000 of principal and \$10,764 of interest.
 During the year ended June 30, 2019, the consultant converted an additional \$161,000 of principal and \$19,418 of interest leaving a principal balance owed of \$9,000 at June 30, 2019.
 During the year ended June 30, 2020, the consultant converted an additional \$500 of principal and \$5,248 of interest such that the remaining principal outstanding and accrued interest under this note as of June 30, 2020 was \$8,500 and \$22,168, respectively.